 Summary of Restoration Project

-After finding and sourcing this fantastic E-type, E-Type UK were commissioned to take chassis ’54 back to factory original specification.
+After finding and sourcing this fantastic E-type, E-Type UK was commissioned to take chassis ’54 back to factory original specification.
 I don’t think anyone quite expected the levels we would have to go to, to ensure that factory original was maintained but no stone was left unturned in our pursuit of perfection.

 Keeping chassis ’54 true to its original factory specification is the key throughout and recommissioning all originals parts on this E-type is really the only way to ensure that we achieved a completely original specification.
 This meant meticulously stripping chassis ’54 down, understanding the requirements of each part and hours of recommissioning work to ensure the part was ready to be reused.